Skip to content

 • Interview

-During the application review process you may be invited to interview.
+During the application review process you may be invited to interview with a member of the Admissions Committee.
 These interviews will happen throughout the admissions cycle, starting in November.
 The Admissions Office will contact you directly to set up an interview.

 Interviews are conducted using Zoom.
-As always, we will accommodate individuals who may be unable to conduct their interview in this manner.
+We will accommodate individuals who may be unable to conduct their interview in this manner.
 If there is a reason that Zoom will not work for you, we will work with you to find an alternative.
 However, our expectation is that video will be used for the majority of the interviews we conduct.

 J.D.
 Application Timeline